Gout And Alcohol Debate

 Arguments about gout and alcohol continue, and I have summarized my thoughts on the main gout information site.
 I am sure I need to add more detail in some areas when I have a clearer idea about the real issues that affect gout sufferers.
 I have recently introduced a debate about uric acid lowering treatment and alcohol, and this debate runs alongside it, as I do not want to dilute the treatment debate with remarks about alcohol consumption and gout in general.

+There is never a single simple answer to stopping gout.
 Every gout sufferer needs to understand their own personal circumstances with respect to gout, and develop their own personal plan to deal with it.
+At GoutPal, we use the forums to start a plan.
+Then we can discuss the things that really matter with our doctors, and get the right treatment.

-From that base, your starting point is clear, and the first consideration is if you are taking uric acid lowering medicine or not.
-So if you are taking allopurinol, febuxostat (sold under the Uloric brand in the States, and Adenuric elsewhere), probenecid or any other treatment designed to lower uric acid, please leave this debate now.
-You belong in the debate about uric acid lowering treatment and alcohol.
+The first consideration is if you are taking uric acid lowering medicine or not.
+So if you are taking allopurinol, febuxostat (sold under the Uloric brand in the States, and Adenuric elsewhere), probenecid or any other treatment designed to lower uric acid, please see the debate about uric acid lowering treatment and alcohol.

 Alcohol And The Untreated Gout Sufferer